ellisgl/GeekLab-GLPDO2/README.md

 Prepares and executes the statement

 Statement->getComputed()<br/>
-Returns the the SQL query string might look like for debugging purposes.
+Returns what the compiled SQL query string might look like for debugging purposes.